timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 ## Conclusion

 As they always say in performance related posts: please, don't rush to rewrite all your code in production using new cool libraries.
 Performance is a feature, not something that's given.
-Sometimes a current solution is good enough.
-But if speed is something you need in your applications, you might want to have a look at `Span<T>` and `Pipelines`.
+Sometimes the current solution is good enough.
+But if speed or memory efficiency are something you need in your applications, you might want to have a look at `Span<T>` and `Pipelines`.

 You can check out this code and do your own benchmarks based on it: [ExploringSpansAndPipelines](https://github.com/timiskhakov/ExploringSpansAndPipelines/).